Chesham branch: Stations

-Chesham also had extensive goods facilities, particularly for coal; the goods yard was initially equipped with a mobile 5-ton crane, replaced by a fixed 8-ton crane between 1898–1900.
+Chesham also had extensive goods facilities, particularly for coal; the goods yard was initially equipped with a mobile 5-ton crane, replaced by a fixed 8-ton crane between 1898 and 1900.
 The outward transport of watercress, a major local industry, also generated significant traffic.
 During the electrification of the line in 1957–60 the station was equipped with a bay platform for passenger trains, to allow it to accommodate both through services to and from Baker Street and the Chalfont & Latimer–Chesham shuttle simultaneously.
 This bay platform was closed on 29 November 1970 and is now a garden.

 The Metropolitan Railway's passenger coaches, dating from 1870 and designed for underground use within London, were not fitted with heating until 1895.
 Consequently, both stations were also equipped with equipment for heating footwarmers, which would be distributed to passengers during cold weather.

 Opening of the Aylesbury line

 As developments on the line from Chalfont Road to Chesham took place, progress continued on the 16 mi cross-Chiltern link between Chalfont and Aylesbury.
 On 1 September 1892 work was completed as far as a temporary station south of Aylesbury.
 (The connection with the Aylesbury and Buckingham Railway—absorbed by the Metropolitan Railway in 1891—was completed in late 1893.
 From 1 January 1894 MR trains used the A&BR's Aylesbury station, and the temporary station was abandoned.)
 The line to Chesham became a branch line, generally operated by a shuttle service between Chalfont Road and Chesham, although some trains at peak periods continued to run between London and Chesham.
 The MR had bought a number of Metropolitan Railway C Class locomotives to replace the ageing A and B class engines, but these performed poorly on the London-Aylesbury line and were soon replaced by the Metropolitan Railway D Class.
 As a consequence, the C class engines were often used on the Chesham shuttle services.